mdelpape/mdelpape/README.md

-### I'm a full stack engineer who has a passion for gaming and picking up new hobbies.
+### I'm a full stack engineer who has a passion for solving engineering problems and picking up new hobbies.

 #### 👀 I'm interesting mostly in front end development but I'm trained in full stack applications.
 #### 🌱 Currently I'm perfecting my skills with front end technologies like react native and tailwind.